akka/akka/akka-docs/rst/java/persistence.rst

 ---------------

 The sequence number of a ``Persistent`` message can be obtained via its ``sequenceNr`` method.
-Persistent messages are assigned sequence numbers on a per-processor basis.
-A sequence starts at ``1L`` and doesn't contain gaps unless a processor marks a message as deleted.
+Persistent messages are assigned sequence numbers on a per-processor basis (or per persistent channel basis if used standalone).
+A sequence starts at ``1L`` and doesn't contain gaps unless a processor deletes a message.

 .. _snapshots-java: